RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Related Work

 \subsection{Toxicity Evaluation of S/LLMs}

-It is well-known that S/LLMs return harmful content \citep{sheng-etal-2019-woman,wang2023decodingtrust,rauh2022characteristics,gehman-etal-2020-realtoxicityprompts}.
-Hence, there is a growing focus on detecting and addressing the toxicity intrinsic to S/LLMs \citep{welbl2021,rauh2022characteristics,gehman-etal-2020-realtoxicityprompts}; although there is still a gap in understanding it across different languages and cultures.
-This oversight is particularly crucial because S/LLMs are well-known to exhibit biases across various demographic, racial, and cultural lines \citep{dhmala2021}.
+It is well-known that S/LLMs are prone to memorise and generate harmful content \cite{sheng-etal-2019-woman,wang2023decodingtrust,rauh2022characteristics,gehman-etal-2020-realtoxicityprompts}.
+Hence there is a growing focus on detecting and addressing their toxicity \cite{rauh2022characteristics,gehman-etal-2020-realtoxicityprompts}, although there remains a gap in understanding it across different languages and cultures.
+This oversight is particularly crucial because S/LLMs are well-known to exhibit biases across various demographic, racial, and cultural lines \cite{dhmala2021}.

-The current state of S/LLMs does not equip them to identify these sensitivities out-of-the-box, necessitating additional fine-tuning data for mitigation \citep{mozafari2020,hebrewoffensive}.
-However, generating high-quality annotated datasets for this purpose presents challenges, especially without the input of annotators who possess awareness of the specific cultural, political, and racial considerations involved \citep{davidson2019}.
-For instance,\citet{sap-etal-2019-risk} uncovered bias in hate speech detection stemming from annotators' lack of sensitivity to African American English.
+Current S/LLMs are not equipped to identify these sensitivities out-of-the-box, and they require additional fine-tuning data for mitigation \cite{hebrewoffensive}.
+However, generating high-quality, annotated datasets is challenging, especially when they are built without following participatory design \cite{davidson2019}--that is, involving the target user base at every step of the system's development.
+For instance, \citet{sap-etal-2019-risk} uncovered bias in hate speech detection stemming from the annotators' lack of sensitivity to African-American Vernacular English.

-This challenge is exacerbated in multilingual contexts where S/LLMs are particularly prone to generating unsafe content, especially in low-resource languages \citep{deng2024multilingual, puttaparthi2023comprehensive}.
-Although efforts have been made to fine-tune S/LLMs using data from multiple languages \citep{wang2023languages, wang2024chinese, hebrewoffensive}, similar challenges persist in the generation of datasets that adequately capture cultural nuances.
-For instance, \citet{wang2024chinese} highlighted the prevalence of region-specific risks in S/LLMs' performance when detecting toxicity in Mandarin Chinese.
+This issue is exacerbated in multilingual contexts, especially in low-resource languages \cite{deng2024multilingual, lai2023chatgpt}.
+Although efforts have been made to fine-tune S/LLMs using data from multiple languages \cite{wang2023languages, wang2024chinese, hebrewoffensive}, the challenges around lack of participatory design remain when generating datasets.
+For instance, \citet{wang2024chinese} highlighted the prevalence of region-specific risks in S/LLM performance when detecting toxicity in Mandarin Chinese.
+A recent work by \citet{jain2024polyglotoxicitypromptsmultilingualevaluationneural} scraped data from the internet, translated it, and then evaluated it using machine methods.
+While scalable and cost-efficient, this pipeline currently lacks the cultural sensitivity that comes from participatory design \cite{li2024how}, in particular with regards to localisms and subtler issues that, as we will argue in this paper, require more attention.